zkspin/spin-sdk/guide/5_TECHNICAL_GUIDE.md

 To prevent this, we need to verify which image the proofs are for.

 This is done by [﻿setting a verifier image commitment](https://github.com/m4-team/zk-sdk/blob/f5f777611628b8e2d026409901ea8c2d1b1a40fc/sdk/onchain/contracts/SpinContract.sol#L58).
-We obtain the image commitment when publishing the image. [ TODO: return image commitment when publishing]
+We obtain the image commitment when publishing the image.

 > For each proof we submit on-chain, they contain an image commitment, Spin Contract will handle verifying it.
 By default when no image commitment is set, this verification is skipped.